 Chances are that, as a designer, developer, or consultant, you’ve already dealt with clients inquiring about “app integration”, or “deep linking” with other business apps they use.
 Your clients need all of the apps to work together and, as their partner, they look to you for advice.
 Even if you already have a pretty good grasp of what it does, it’s never a bad idea to go over its benefits once more.
 So what exactly is “app integration” and why is everybody talking about it?

 As more and more business apps become available, you will inevitably come across cases when your clients’ companies rely on more than one app at a time.
-Though they use Shopify for all their ecommerce needs, they may use a myriad of other apps for different functions such as MailChimp for email marketing, Salesforce for all CRM related tools, or QBO (QuickBooks Online) for accounting.
+Though they use Shopify for all their ecommerce needs, they may use a myriad of other apps for different functions such as email marketing, CRM, and accounting.

 The growing number of standalone solutions is undoubtedly a game changer.
 Since all the apps are cloud-ready, they are not only easy to sync across multiple devices, but also portable, cost-effective and intelligently designed.
 However, the problems begin to pop up when it comes to making these apps communicate with one another.